 - More affordable than Starbucks and other gourmet coffees: With many Starbucks drinks approaching $5, energy drinks are a cheaper alternative.
 Some brands are only $1 and often convenience stores offer popular brands at 2 for $3 during special promotions.

 - Faster recovery after exercise: Energy drinks offer a way for athletes to recover faster from exercise because of the caffeine and carbs they contain.
-Many athletes prefer a cold and light beverage after a workout opposed to a hot or milky one.
+Many athletes prefer a cold and light beverage after a workout as opposed to a hot or milky one.

-- Zero calorie options: While black coffee is zero calories, few people actually drink coffee black, but enhance the flavor with sugar, milk, cream, or even butter.
-There are many zero calorie energy drinks available that deliver the caffeine without the calories and sugar.
+- Zero-calorie options: While black coffee is zero calories, few people actually drink coffee black, but enhance the flavor with sugar, milk, cream, or even butter.
+There are many zero-calorie energy drinks available that deliver the caffeine without the calories and sugar.